JistoInc/examples/image-creation/ansible-httpd/README.md

 There are two files in the ansible directory of the image:
 * A basic playbook named *webserver.yml*
-* A script named *ansible-run.sh* which launches the Ansible client
+* A script named *ansible-run.sh*, which launches the Ansible client

 ## Requirements